Ehlmann-research-group/WISER/doc/devenv-win.md

 4. The following dependencies need to be installed via `conda`:

     ```
+    # Install NumPy first, making sure OpenBLAS is available so that the HUGE
+    # MKL libraries are not present (they cause the binary to be HUGE.)
+    conda install conda-forge::blas=*=openblas
+    conda install -c conda-forge numpy

     conda install pyside2
     conda install gdal

+    # This verison of matplotlib is required due to a pyinstaller incompatibility
     conda install matplotlib=3.2.2

     conda install astropy
     conda install pyinstaller
     ```